Axway/amplify-fusion-labs/cloud-integration/assets/salesforce-connection.md

 ## Salesforce Setup

-- If you already have a Salesforce developer account you can use for training, make sure is either a developer edition, or API Access has been enabled.
+- If you already have a Salesforce dev or test account you can use for training, make sure it is either a developer edition, or API Access has been enabled and that you have admin rights.
 - In other cases, you can **sign up** for a new salesforce developer account using <https://developer.salesforce.com/signup> for free.
   - Provide all required fields and a valid email address. \
   Make sure to use a username that is specific for the training, and **different from corporate email address** in case you use Salesforce in your organization. \
   ![salesforce02](salesforce-connection/salesforce02.png)

-  - Once you click on **Sign me Up**.
-You will get an email with your Salesforce URL and username. \
+  - Once you click on **Sign me Up**, you will get an email with your Salesforce URL and username (you might need to wait couple minutes) \
   ![salesforce04](salesforce-connection/salesforce04.png)

   - Verify account by clicking on **Verify Account** button in the email.